 - In an extra large mixing bowl whisk together the cake mix, flour, sugar, salt, and boxed vanilla pudding mix.
 Add in the cinnamon if using.

-- In another mixing bowl blend together the eggs, sour cream, oil, water, and vanilla.
+- In another mixing bowl blend together the eggs, sour cream, oil, milk, and vanilla.

 - Add your wet ingredients to the dry ones and mix until well combined and no flour streaks remain.